simphony/docs/docs/source/fundamentals.md

   Based on the domain, a person can also list other relevant concepts and relationships (e.g. when thinking of a stair, the `material` or the `width`).

-  Being able to know the semantic meaning of an instance and hence its connection to other concepts is one of the principles of SimPhoNy.
-For that, ontologies play a major role.
+  Being able to know the semantic meaning of an instance, and hence its connection to other concepts, is one of the principles of SimPhoNy.
+For achieving this goal, ontologies play a major role.

 ### Ontology
 ```eval_rst